 Stay on top of your Dupaco accounts with eNotifiers.

-Within Shine Online and Mobile Banking, you can set up alerts to receive instant notifications for ATM and Visa credit card transactions, online and mobile banking sign-ins and more.
+Within Shine Online and Mobile Banking, you can set up alerts to receive instant notifications for ATM transactions, online and mobile banking log ins and more.

 Receive alerts via text or email.
 Use Dupaco’s standard alerts, or create your own.